 In a tightly contested race, incumbent Muse Bihi Abdi faces stiff competition from opposition leader Abdirahman Mohamed Abdullahi.

-Voting has closed in Somaliland, an autonomous region in East Africa that broke away from Somalia in 1991 and lies along the southern coast of the Gulf of Aden.
+Voting has closed in Somaliland, the autonomous region in East Africa that broke away from Somalia in 1991 and lies along the southern coast of the Gulf of Aden.
 The election is to determine the country’s president for the next five (or more) years, with incumbent Muse Bihi Abdi looking to win a second and final term in office.

 “We pray to Allah to make the election take place democratically and peacefully and as usual a peaceful transfer of power in peace,” Bihi told the press after casting his vote on Wednesday.
 He’s facing the same two opponents from the last presidential election.
 The trio are battling to secure the majority of votes from the more than one million registered voters among the country's six million citizens.